 Starting your own law practice can be exciting, challenging, financially rewarding, and yet fraught with obstacles.
 It’s always a risk to open your own firm.
 Some of the brightest graduates from law school often fail when opening their own law firm.
 And yet, there are some who succeed.

 If you’re thinking about starting your own practice right out of law school, you must think like an entrepreneur first, and a lawyer second.
 This is especially true if you’re relying on a bank or small business loan to get your practice off the ground.

 Banks don’t care about your grades in law school.
 They care about making money.
 If you’re relying on a bank or small business loan, or money from friends and relatives, you will be under extreme pressure to succeed.

-Unlike working for a large or mid-size firm, where there is little sympathy for your having to miss your daughter’s pee wee soccer game or your wife’s lamaze class, in a solo firm you can arrange your work schedule to live a fuller and more balanced life.
+- Your Time is Your Own: Unlike working for a large or mid-size firm, where there is little sympathy for your having to miss your daughter’s peewee soccer game or your wife’s Lamaze class, in a solo firm you can arrange your work schedule to live a fuller and more balanced life.

 To be a successful solo law practitioner begins with a business plan.
 This is a process of researching and thinking about your law practice in a systematic way.
 Planning helps you think things through.
 It includes setting goals and your strategy to achieve them.
 This can include a plan to obtain clients, financing, marketing, hiring staff, buying law books, and more.

 You must be able to keep the doors to your law office open for at least six months with little income.
 To do so, you will need either substantial savings, or a loan from the bank or someone else who trusts you enough to invest in your future.

 You will need a desk, computer, document scanner/printer, and other standard office supplies.
 Having your own office and secretary is helpful, but if you’re starting your firm on a shoestring, you can always work out of your home, a friend’s conference room, or even a Starbucks.